mikeywildcat/SA32windy/README.md

   └─────────────────────────────────────────────── Sentence ID
 ```

-**Why RMC is Better:**
+**Why Dead-Reckoning Matters:**
-- **RMC** includes Course Over Ground (COG) directly from GPS - more accurate and stable
+- **RMC** provides Course Over Ground (COG) and speed directly from Sailaway
-- **GLL** only has position - plugin must calculate COG from position changes
+- **GLL** provides precise position but the Windy plugin must calculate bearing from position changes
-- Calculation from position changes can be jittery, especially at slow speeds
-- Bridge accepts both sentence types - RMC preferred when available
+- **Problem**: When the plugin polls faster (500ms) than significant position changes occur, it receives identical or nearly identical positions, causing unstable bearing calculations and the arrow to revert to north
+- **Solution**: The bridge uses dead-reckoning to extrapolate small position changes between real GPS updates:
+  - Captures COG and speed from RMC sentences
+  - Computes distance traveled since last update: `distance = speed × time_elapsed`
+  - Moves the position along the COG bearing using spherical geometry
+  - Generates synthetic GLL sentences with extrapolated coordinates
+  - Uses minimum synthetic speed (0.5 m/s) when stationary to ensure visible position deltas
+- **Result**: Plugin always receives meaningful position changes at its 500ms poll rate, producing stable, smooth heading calculations

 ### Heading Calculation

 The **red arrow** direction is calculated by the Windy plugin:

 1. Plugin polls for position every 500ms (0.5 seconds)
-2. Bridge always provides the latest GPS position from Sailaway
+2. Bridge provides extrapolated positions that change smoothly along the boat's course
 3. Plugin compares new position with previous position
 4. Calculates bearing (angle) between the two points
 5. Rotates arrow to match calculated bearing
 6. Result: Stable arrow pointing in direction of actual boat movement (Course Over Ground)

-**Key to stable heading**: By not rate limiting the GPS data, the plugin always receives fresh position updates whenever it polls, ensuring smooth and stable arrow rotation without drift.
+**Key to stable heading**: Dead-reckoning ensures the plugin receives continuously changing positions extrapolated along the boat's actual course and speed, preventing identical consecutive positions that would cause the arrow to drift or revert to north.

 ## Troubleshooting